Modern Slavery and Human Trafficking Statement 2024

 • our Health and Safety Policy, which details how we accept our responsibility for securing the health, safety and welfare of those working at or visiting areas over which we have control, and others affected by our activities; and

-• our Anti-Fraud, Bribery & Corruption Policy, which sets out our commitment, responsibilities, and expectations on those working for us in the prevention, detection and reporting of corrupt practices.
+• our Financial Crime Policy: Anti-Fraud, Bribery & Corruption and Tax Evasion, which sets out our commitment, responsibilities, and expectations on those working for us, directly and indirectly, in the prevention, detection and reporting of corrupt practices.

-These policies, in addition to our Slavery and Human Trafficking Statement, are communicated to all employees through our new employee induction process and when there is a material policy change, and they are accessible to all employees on our Intranet.
-Compliance with these policies is monitored by the Health & Safety, Human Resources, Legal and Company Secretarial and Sustainability teams.
+These policies, in addition to our Modern Slavery and Human Trafficking Statement, are communicated to all employees through our employee induction process, in addition to when there is a material policy change, and they are accessible to all employees on our Intranet.
+Compliance with these policies is monitored by our Health & Safety, Human Resources, Legal and Company Secretarial and Sustainability teams.

-We recognise the importance of working with our suppliers and our responsibility for seeking to ensure, through due diligence and risk management activities, that there is no slavery, forced labour or human trafficking within any part of our business or in our supply chains.
+We recognise the importance of working with our suppliers and our responsibility to seek to ensure, through due diligence, audit and risk management activities, that there is no slavery, forced labour or human trafficking within any part of our business or in our supply chains.

 We set out and communicate our expectations with our supply chain in a number of ways:

-• under our Sustainability Policy, we expect our suppliers to review their own activities and their supply chains to ensure that products and services used are from responsible suppliers;
+• Our Sustainability Policy contains expectations of our suppliers to review their own activities and their supply chains to ensure that products and services used are from responsible suppliers;

-• our Creating Sustainable Spaces Brief applies to all of our spaces regardless of size or scope.
-It sets out our requirements for the responsible sourcing of materials, in particular, the usage of Forest Stewardship Council certification with its inclusion of aspects in connection with labour human rights for communities and forest workers.
-It also incorporates relevant aspects of our Social Impact Strategy including for the provision of Ethical Employment Audits and anti-modern slavery training and awareness programmes.
+• Our Brief for Creating Sustainable Spaces applies to all our spaces regardless of size or scope.
+It sets out our requirements for the responsible sourcing of materials and incorporates relevant aspects of our Social Impact Strategy including for the provision of Ethical Employment Audits and anti-modern slavery training and awareness programmes.

 Additionally: